-Findings Response II-A-017 Drug Free Workplace Written policy, procedure, and practice provide for a drug-free workplace, which includes at a minimum pre-employment testing, post-accident testing, reasonable suspicion/probable cause testing, and quarterly random testing of all employees.
-Visual Inspection: drug testing lab fee bills for drug testing of facility employees (including pre-employment, post accident, reasonable suspicion/probable cause, random).
-Compliant - Employees are drug tested n II-A-018 Offender Drug Testing (MANDATORY) Written policy, procedure, and practice provide for alcohol/drug testing, both randomly and for probable cause.
-Facility policy will require that a minimum of 5% of the DPS&C offender population shall be drug tested on a monthly basis.
-Visual Inspection: Facility log, documentation of alcohol/drug testing of offenders.
-Compliant - Offender drug testing being conducted monthly on at least 5% of the DOC population.
+Findings Response Visual Inspection: Facility log, documentation of alcohol/drug testing of offenders.
 II-A-019 Offender Transfers All transfers of DPS&C offenders to other than DPS&C facilities shall be reported to the OAS, at least one day prior to all scheduled transfers and within one business day for all non-scheduled transfers.
 The DOC offender transfer form shall be submitted by the transferring facility to OAS at least one day prior to the transfer occurring by fax to 225-342-2439 or by email to LocalJailTranfers@la.gov.
 Offenders should not be transferred to other than DPS&C facilities within 60 days of release, unless for disciplinary reasons.
 An offender scheduled for an appearance before the Committee on Parole shall not be transferred prior to the scheduled hearing date.
 However, if the transfer is deemed unavoidable by the Warden due to security concerns, the Warden shall obtain prior approval for an exception from the DPS&C Chief of Operations or designee.
 Staff from the sending facility shall notify the Committee on Parole as soon as it is known that the offender must be transferred.
-Compliant- Copies of offenders being transferred to other facilities on file.
-Visual Inspection: facility logs, documentation of transfers of DPS&C offenders to other than DPS&C facilities II-A-020 Cell Checks Written policy, procedure, and practice provide secure, safe housing by establishing the frequency of cell checks in all cellblock areas not to exceed four (4) hours.
+Visual Inspection: facility logs, documentation of transfers of DPS&C offenders to other Compliant than DPS&C facilities II-A-020 Cell Checks (MANDATORY) Written policy, procedure, and practice provide secure, safe housing by establishing the frequency of cell checks in all cellblock areas not to exceed four (4) hours.
 Staff will document these checks in their staff logs.
-Non-Compliant (no file) Visual Inspection: Facility logs, documentation of frequency of cell checks.
+Compliant -The facilities procedures advise the Visual Inspection: Facility logs, documentation of frequency of cell checks.

 Findings Response B. USE OF PHYSICAL FORCE References: ACA CJS 1-2B-01, 1-2B-02, 1-2B-03, 1-2B-05, 1-2B-06, 1-4D-12, Dept. Regs.
-HCI References: ACA CJS 1-2B-01, 1-2B-02, 1-2B-03, 1-2B-05, 1-2B-06, 1-4D-12, Dept. Regs.
-HCP33, HCP40, OP-A-19, OP-A-16, OP-A-3 II-B-001 Use of Force The use of force is restricted to instances of justifiable self-defense, protection of others, protection of property, and prevention of escapes, and then only as a last resort and in accordance with appropriate statutory authority.
-Written policy, procedure, and practice govern the use of force and provide that force shall never be used as punishment.
-When an incident involving use of force with a DPS&C offender results in the termination and/or arrest of an employee, the facility shall immediately report the incident to the DPS&C, Office of Adult Services, telephone number 800-803-8748 during normal business hours or the control center at Elayn Hunt Correctional Center, telephone number 800-842-4399 after hours.
-In addition, the facility shall provide a written report of the incident to the DPS&C, Chief of Operations within three business days.
-Visual Inspection: facility records, logs, incident reports, training records II-B-002 Use of Restraints Written policy, procedure, and practice provide that mechanical restraints, such as handcuffs and leg irons, are never applied as punishment.
+HCP33, HCP40, OP-A-19, OP-A-16, OP-A-3 protection of property, and prevention of escapes, and then only as a last resort and in Compliant -Facility maintains a strict policy on Use of Force.
+Training is conducted on an annual basis and reports are clear and concise.
+II-B-002 Use of Restraints Written policy, procedure, and practice provide that mechanical restraints, such as handcuffs and leg irons, are never applied as punishment.
 There are defined circumstances under which supervisory approval is needed prior to application.
-Restraints on offenders for medical and psychiatric purposes are only applied in accordance with policies and procedures approved by the health authority, including: Conditions under which restraints may be applied; Types of restraints to be applied; Identification of a qualified medical or behavioral health professional who may authorize the use of restraints after reaching the conclusion that less intrusive measures are not a viable alternative; Monitoring procedures; Length of time restraints are to be applied; Documentation of efforts for less restrictive treatment alternatives; An after incident review.
-Compliant- Facility has policy in place for the use of restraints.
-Staff is trained on the use of restraints.
-Monitoring procedures; Length of time restraints are to be applied; Documentation of efforts for less restrictive treatment alternatives;
+Restraints on offenders for medical and psychiatric purposes are only applied in accordance with policies and procedures approved by the health authority, including: Conditions under which restraints may be applied; Types of restraints to be applied; Identification of a qualified medical or behavioral health professional who may authorize the use of restraints after reaching the conclusion that less intrusive measures are not a viable alternative; Monitoring procedures; Length of time restraints are to be applied; Documentation of efforts for less restrictive treatment alternatives; Compliant -Policy and procedures are in place to indicate when and where restraints are to be utilized.
+Documentation of this practice was demonstrated in the file.